luizpvas/explicit/README.md

 The response object has a `status`, an integer value for the http status, and `data`, a hash with the response data.

-> Path params are matched by name, so if you have a schema with, let's say,
+> Path params are matched by name, so if you have an endpoint configured with
 > `put "/customers/:customer_id"` you must call request with
-> `request(CustomerController::Schema, { customer_id: 123 })`.
+> `request(CustomerController::UpdateSchema, { customer_id: 123 })`.

-> Note: Response format is only verified in test environment with no
+> Note: Responses are only verified in test environment with no
 > performance penalty when running in production.

 ```ruby